djcooke/compendium/_eo_011_enemies/system.md

     type: Magic
     description: 'telegraphed circle AoE; inflicts heavy (15s).
 Diminishing returns do NOT apply to this heavy (it is always 15s)'
+notes:
+  - "Can only be slowed with Arm's Length if transfigured via Pomander of Witching since it doesn't normally do melee auto-attacks"
 job_specifics:
   SGE:
     difficulty: Easy